-Given provisional recognition by the EBVS in 2009 and aiming for full recognition by 2019.
+Given provisional recognition by the EBVS in 2009, this specialty has been fully recognised by the EBVS since 2019.
 Diplomates of the taxon-based ECZM (Small Mammal) work predominantly in clinical small mammal medicine and surgery, including rabbits, rodents (e.g. mice, rats, guinea pigs, chinchillas), small carnivores (e.g. ferrets), and non-conventional small mammals.

-4. Wildlife Population Health
+4. Wildlife Population Health (WPH)

-Given provisional recognition by the EBVS in 2009 and aiming for full recognition by 2019.
-Diplomates of the discipline-based ECZM (Wildlife Population Health) work predominantly with the diseases and health management of free-ranging wildlife (of any taxon) at the population level, including ecosystem health and conservation medicine.
+Given provisional recognition by the EBVS in 2009, this specialty has been fully recognised by the EBVS since 2019.
+Diplomates of the discipline-based ECZM (Wildlife Population Health) work predominantly with the diseases and health management of free-ranging wildlife (of any taxon) at the population level, including ecosystem health, conservation medicine and One Health.

-5. Zoo Health Management
+5. Zoo Health Management (ZHM)

-Given provisional recognition by the EBVS in 2012 and aiming for full recognition by 2022.
+Given provisional recognition by the EBVS in 2012, this specialty has been fully recognised by the EBVS since 2021.
 Diplomates of the discipline-based ECZM (Zoo Health Management) work with wild animals (of any taxon) kept in a zoological institution.
 Along with comparative medicine, restraint and anaesthesia, major components of this specialty are herd and flock health management, preventative medicine, and zoo management (welfare, housing, nutrition, shipment, legislation, captive population management).

-Chapter 2: Objectives of The College
+Chapter 2: Objectives of the College

 Zoological Medicine is a discipline that integrates principles of ecology, conservation, and veterinary medicine and applies them to captive and wild non-domesticated animals within natural and artificial environments.
-ECZM is dedicated to excellence in advancing the health and well being of non-domesticated mammals, birds, reptiles, amphibians, fish, and invertebrates.
+ECZM is dedicated to excellence in advancing the health and well-being of non-domesticated mammals, birds, reptiles, amphibians, fish, and invertebrates.

-The primary objectives of the College shall be the promotion of study, research advancement and practise of zoological medicine in Europe and increasing the competency of those who practice in this field by:
+The primary objectives of the College shall be the promotion of study, research advancement and practise of zoological medicine in Europe and beyond and increasing the competency of those who practice in this field by:

-- i) Establishing guidelines for post-graduate education, training and experience as a prerequisite to become a specialist in one of the specialties of zoological medicine. - ii) Examining and authenticating veterinarians as specialists in zoological medicine to serve zoological patients, owners, the public, wildlife populations and zoological institutions, by providing expert care. - iii) Encouraging research and other contributions to knowledge in all aspects of zoological medicine and promoting communication and dissemination of this knowledge. - iv) The development, supervision and assessment of continuing education programmes in zoological medicine. - v) Committing itself to the development of a culture, which recognises the importance of quality, and quality assurance, in its activities and to this end the College should develop and implement a strategy for the continuous enhancement of quality. - vi) Guaranteeing and maintaining the highest level of specialisation in zoological medicine according to European Qualifications Framework (EQF) level 8.
+- i.Establishing guidelines for post-graduate education, training and experience as a prerequisite to become a specialist in one of the specialties of zoological medicine. - ii.
+Examining and authenticating veterinarians as specialists in zoological medicine to serve zoological patients, owners, the public, wildlife populations and zoological institutions, by providing expert care. - iii.
+Encouraging research and other contributions to knowledge gain in all aspects of zoological medicine and promoting communication and dissemination of this knowledge. - iv.The development, supervision and assessment of continuing education programmes in zoological medicine. - v.Committing itself to the development of a culture, which recognises the importance of quality, and quality assurance, in its activities and to this end the College should develop and implement a strategy for the continuous enhancement of quality. - vi.Guaranteeing and maintaining the highest level of specialisation in zoological medicine according to European Qualifications Framework (EQF) level 8.